jay-kumogata/RetroGames/pyxel/aclm/README.md

 ## How to Run

 Please execute the following from the Pyxel (version 1.7.0) environment.
+Or you can play [here](https://kitao.github.io/pyxel/wasm/launcher/?run=jay-kumogata.RetroGames.pyxel.aclm.aclm).

 	> python aclm.py